dfgordon/vscode-language-merlin6502/README.md

 ## Using with Emulators

-Before pasting your source code into emulators with clipboard support, run the ``format for copy and paste`` command.
+Before pasting your source code into the Merlin editor (e.g., via emulators with clipboard support), run the ``format for copy and paste`` command.
 This will create a new document with the correct formatting, i.e., exactly one space between columns.

 ## Merlin 8/16 Syntax

 The aim is to emulate Merlin syntax exactly.
 As of this writing, the following are known exceptions:

-* Operations with trailing characters are parsed as macro calls, e.g., `LDA:` is parsed as a macro
 * All delimited strings ("dstrings") must be terminated
 * Semicolons cannot be used in any label
 * The opening bracket `[` cannot be used in any label
 * The closing bracket `]` cannot be used in any label, other than as the leading character in a variable

+## Processor target and the XC pseudo-operation

+In the spirit of the original Merlin, we rely on the `XC` pseudo-operation to enable or disable the various operations and addressing modes associated with the different processor variants.
+The rules are simple:

+* If there is no `XC` in the source, the target is the 6502
+* If there is one `XC` at the beginning of the source, the target is the 65C02
+* If there are two consecutive `XC` at the beginning of the source, the target is the 65802 (Merlin 8) or 65816 (Merlin 16)

+This was the default behavior of Merlin 8.